Practical 8bis: Working with Text (Part 2)

 Note

 Notice that the number of modules and functions that we import is steadily increasing week-on-week, and that for text processing we tend to draw on quite a wide range of utilies!
-That said, the three most commonly used are: sklearn, nltk, and spacy.
+That said, the three most commonly used are: sklearn and nltk.

 Standard libraries we’ve seen before.